Backinprint.com Reprints Out-of-Print Titles by Guild Members

 The Service.
 Print-on-demand publisher iUniverse prepares a digital file from physical copies of the original edition.
 This digital file is accessed by printers that can produce a number of books corresponding to those ordered.
 Online bookstores maintain current reporting of Backinprint titles through Ingramís online catalog, to which iUniverse issues regular inventory updates.
 Traditional bookstores consult Ingramís catalog when making special orders.

 Availability.
-The books are available to readers at Backinprint.com and iUniverse.com as well as at Amazon.com, BarnesandNoble.com, and every other Internet bookstore.
+The books are available to readers at Backinprint.com and iUniverse.com as well as at Amazon.com, BarnesandNoble.com, and all other online bookstores.

 Royalties. iUniverse pays authors a royalty of 20% of net receipts for On-Demand Books (roughly equivalent to a royalty of 15% of the list price).

 Rights.
 Authors grant print rights to iUniverse.
-Should a traditional publisher wish to reprint a Backinprint.com book (or for any other reason), authors may retrieve their publication rights on 30 daysí notice. iUniverse will have the non-exclusive right to sell a book for 10 months after that 30-day period.
+Should a traditional publisher wish to reprint a Backinprint.com book (or for any other reason), authors may retrieve their publication rights on 30 or 60 daysí notice (depending on what's stipulated in the contract). iUniverse will have the non-exclusive right to sell a book for one year after the 30 or 60 day period.

 Eligibility.
-Only books that have been previously published by an established U.S. publishing house (no vanity presses) are eligible.
+Only books that have been previously published by an established U.S. publishing house (no vanity presses or self-published) are eligible.
 Authors must have a reversion of rights for a title to be eligible for the service.
 The service is available only to Authors Guild members.

 Cost to Authors.
 Free in most cases.